krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/overhead.png "chart")

-X-axis is logarithmic scales number of samples per second.
+X-axis is a logarithmic-scaled number of samples per second.
 Y-axis is additional overhead.

 Remember: **you should measure the overhead in your application by yourself**.